qgallouedec/panda-gym/docs/custom/custom_robot.rst

             self.set_joint_angles(angles=neutral_angle)

-Obviously, you have to adapt the example to your robot, especially concerning the number and indeces of the joints, as well as the force applied for the control.
+Obviously, you have to adapt the example to your robot, especially concerning the number and the indices of the joints, as well as the forces applied for the control.
-You can also use other types of control, for example using inverse dynamics with the parent class function , and any

 You can also use other types of control, using all the methods of the parent class :py:class:`PyBulletRobot<panda_gym.envs.core.PyBulletRobot>` and the simulation instance :py:class:`PyBullet<panda_gym.pybullet.PyBullet>`.
 For example for inverse kinematics you can use the method :py:meth:`PyBulletRobot.inverse_kinematics<panda_gym.envs.core.PyBulletRobot.inverse_kinematics>`.